alangranteu/LinesinaLandscape/blog.md

 ---
-title: Slow Trains, Fast Walk, and vice versa - Blog
+title: Lines in a Landscape - Blog
 description: A blog about exploring by train and on foot, especially in Málaga province
 layout: default
 ---